Cowan railway station

-Cowan railway station is a railway station located on the Main Northern line on the northern fringes of Sydney, New South Wales, Australia.
-It serves the suburb of Cowan, and the station was opened in 1890.
+Cowan railway station is an intercity railway station located on the Main North line, serving the New South Wales town of Cowan.
+It is served by NSW TrainLink intercity Central Coast & Newcastle Line services.

+History

-Cowan was a terminating point for CityRail suburban services until January 1992 when all services were curtailed at Berowra.
+Cowan station was opened in 1890.
+The station was a terminating point for CityRail suburban services until January 1992 when all services were curtailed to Berowra.
 A southbound passing loop is located immediately south of the station.
 In February 1999, it was extended south 1.1 km to allow 1.5 km freight trains to stable.
 North of the station the 8.6 km Cowan Bank commences its descent to Hawkesbury River station and thereafter, crossing the Hawkesbury River.

 Platforms and services

 Cowan has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

 Transport links

-Transdev NSW operates one bus route via Cowan station:
+CDC NSW operates one bus route via Cowan station, under contract to Transport for NSW: